 Wax your car!
 Waxing is a cleaning step that tends to get overlooked, but it actually helps prevent dirt from scratching your car.

 Depending on the current state of your car, cleaning it out might seem daunting.
 As we mentioned previously, doing this can help to extend the life of your car's materials and prevent against premature wear.
 Cleaning out the interior can not only make your drive feel refreshed, but it can also help you out in emergency situations, too.
-For instance, if you get pulled over, do you know where your registration and insurance information is?
+For instance, if you get pulled over, do you know where your registration and insurance information is located?
 By taking inventory and organizing the items in your car, you'll be able to find just what you need in no time.
 Here are a few guiding tips that'll help you get started:

 Decide what items you want to keep in your car.
 You might want to get rid of winter clutter like snow brushes, extra gloves, etc.